MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

     If you're careful, you'll notice that the **MeshApp Deploy & Publish** step is no longer listed in the status dialog.
 Attempting to connect to an event in this seemingly successful environment will result in mesh scripting failures.

     The reason this occurs is that the earlier failure modified a file in such a way that subsequent uploads are not attempted.
-This is why we are instructing users to remove the `"mode": ""` line.
+This is why you'll need to remove the `"mode": ""` line.

     *Here's the workaround:*